Abhishek111883/Task-Mangement-App/README.md

 ```

 ### Step 3: Configure Environment Variables
-Create a .env file in the backend directory with the following content:
+Alter a .env file in the backend directory with the following content:

 ```plaintext
 DB_CLIENT=mysql